Portal (1986 video game): Novel

 A hardcover novel, titled Portal: A Dataspace Retrieval (1988) and composed mostly of the text from the interactive novel with some new additions, was written by the same author, Rob Swigart, and first published by St. Martin's Press.
 It takes the form of a series of notes on different subjects, in an order the player would encounter them through Homer.
 A softcover edition was released by Backinprint.com in 2001.

 An eBook was released "under the Creative Commons BY-NC-ND Unported license 3.0".
 The author has allowed it to be uploaded to the MobileRead forum.

 Legacy

 In April 2012, author Rob Swigart and Subliminal Games launched a Kickstarter fundraising campaign called "Rob Swigart's Portal (1986) Reborn" to recreate the world of Portal as a modern third-person adventure game.
 Some of the features set to be included were moving backward or forward in time through a simulation of the past and changing the character's appearance for different responses and reactions by virtual non-player characters.
 On June 5, the project creator cancelled the Kickstarter project, having raised only $22,796 of the $530,000 target.

+Resurrection

+Washington State University Vancouver re-created this work as a VR game in its Fall 2023 Senior Seminar.